cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 (WIP)

+- Dataview
+	- Query incoming links and show (link, tag) combinations of them?

+## Related

+> [!failure] The issue with the below plugins is that none of them can actually give the ability to attach data to relationships/edges/links between files

 - Breadcrumbs V4
     - https://publish.obsidian.md/breadcrumbs-docs/Home
     - Use edge fields and fields groups for drawing links to framework-related or separate structure notes